-- Minimise the time from exposure to definitive care - Definitive care may include access to specialist medicines and advanced interventions such as antidotes and antivenom, or intubation and ECMO.
+- · Minimise the time from exposure to definitive care - Definitive care may include access to specialist medicines and advanced interventions such as antidotes and antivenom, or intubation and ECMO.
 These may not be available at the closest hospital.
-Consider this in your decision making in cooperation with the AV Clinician, VPIC, and ARV / PIPER.

-Consider risk of aspiration or airway obstruction

-- Respiratory depression causing hypoventilation is common in agents that cause sedation and coma - Hyperventilation is the body's respiratory compensatory mechanism for metabolic acidosis which is common in toxic ingestions.

-- May require management of shock including IV fluid and vasopressors where poor perfusion continues - Arrhythmias approach will depend on the toxic agent.
+Consider this in your decision making in cooperation with the AV Clinician, VPIC, and ARV / PIPER. - Airway - Consider risk of aspiration or airway obstruction - Breathing - Respiratory depression causing hypoventilation is common in agents that cause sedation and coma - Hyperventilation is the body's respiratory compensatory mechanism for metabolic acidosis which is common in toxic ingestions. - Circulation - May require management of shock including IV fluid and vasopressors where poor perfusion continues - Arrhythmias approach will depend on the toxic agent.
 Consider VPIC consultation for administration of sodium bicarbonate in any patient with possible sodium channel blockade (e.g. wide QRS, arrythmias).
-In addition to tricyclic antidepressants, sodium channel blockade may occur in toxicity due to anaesthetics (including cocaine) and other cardiac sodium channel blocking agents such as propranolol.

-- Follow cardiac arrest guidelines - Prolonged CPR and consideration of ECMO or hospital-based therapies should occur in all cases of witnessed cardiac arrest- discuss with VPIC and the AV Medical Advisor via the AV Clinician. - Consider the potential for delayed toxic effects of extended release (ER) formulation in assessment and care planning.
+In addition to tricyclic antidepressants, sodium channel blockade may occur in toxicity due to anaesthetics (including cocaine) and other cardiac sodium channel blocking agents such as propranolol. - Cardiac Arrest - Follow cardiac arrest guidelines - Prolonged CPR and consideration of ECMO or hospital-based therapies should occur in all cases of witnessed cardiac arrest. - Some patients may benefit from early transport with mCPR to receive an antidote at hospital. - Consult early with VPIC and the AV Medical Advisor via the AV Clinician - Consider the potential for delayed toxic effects of extended release (ER) formulation in assessment and care planning.
 Some extended-release formulations will produce immediate effects when the tablet is broken.